5 Things You Should Know About Factor

 It’s important to understand when deploying blockchain it can create unique GDPR challenges.
 It is sometimes misunderstood that “Blockchain's immutability is in conflict with the GDPR's right to be forgotten policy.”
 In fact, decentralized identity can be used to eliminate large stores of personal data.
 When personal data needs to be stored in can be linked on-chain but stored off-chain.
 Dragonchain can be used to automate the tracking and management of consent, including SAR and requests to be forgotten.

-4. Phone numbers were never meant to be an identity
+4. Phone numbers and social security numbers were never meant to be an identity

-Using phone numbers for logins has grown in popularity.
+Using phone numbers or social security numbers for logins has grown in popularity.
 It's simple, it's convenient and it's secure.
-But phone numbers were never designed to be the piece of data that links together your entire online life.
+But phone numbers or social security numbers were never designed to be a universal identifier or a piece of data that links together your entire online life.
 It is being used as a way to target advertising.
 And there's no way to opt-out.

-Your phone number wasn't designed to be a universal identifier.
 Factor can replace identifiers such as a phone number or email address.
-Factor can improve privacy, and preserving anonymity and pseudonymity.
+Factor can improve privacy, and preserve anonymity and pseudonymity.

 5. Factor is the foundation for identity-based services